MadamePee

 Row of madamePee cabins at an outdoor event.

 madamePee is a mobile female urinal, without contact and without water supply.
 It is designed to be used at public events such as concerts or music festivals, but also in more durable situations such as construction sites, public gardens, etc.

-Context
+Background

-Female urination in public events is an ongoing issue (see section History in female urinal): differences in needs, conventions and practices translate into a blatant inequality of access between men and women, with longer queues and waiting times for women.
-Since the beginning of the 20th century, many initiatives have been taken (see female urinal devices) to deal with this problem: including portable individual urinals, men-like urinals but adapted to the women morphology, unisex urinals, specific cabin urinals etc. However, who has attended outdoor rock concerts can attest that no standard and durable solution has been found and adopted.
+Female urination in public events is an ongoing issue.
+Differences in needs, conventions and practices translate into a blatant inequality of access between men and women, with longer queues and waiting times for women.
+Since the beginning of the 20th century, many initiatives have been taken.
+To deal with this problem, portable individual urinals, men-like urinals but adapted to the women morphology, unisex urinals, specific cabin urinals have been introduced.
+However, no standard and durable solution has been found and adopted.

 Rationales

-Studies have shown that the separation of urination and defecation devices, such as for men, increases the efficiency of women's toilets, in terms of space optimization and service duration; for event planners, this means more devices, used more efficiently, with constant resources.

 Implementation in public of female urinals has psychological and social implications, which strongly depend on the cultural environment.
 The degree of intimacy preservation is an important issue, viewed differently in unisex toilets or in cabin toilets.